 The directionality of the actions is what makes possible their reciprocal coordination.

-We note that what is Pulled, Transitioned, and Pushed by the Subjects are their Objects.
+We note that what is Pulled, Transitioned, and Pushed by the Subjects are Objects.
 Objects are at the effect of Subjects.
 See Vocabulary: Subjectivity and Objectivity.

 The coordinated interactivity of the Subjects and interceptions of Objects comprises the primordial relationship that binds their shared domains in perpetual feedback.
 Thus are unified the conscious–corporeal aspects of our universe.